eeeps/scalables/README.md

 On load and after any 'resize' or 'orientationchange' event, the script looks at how big the &lt;img&gt; is on the layout and swaps in an appropriately-large source.

+I wrote a couple-thousand words about the rationale behind all of it [here](http://ericportis.com/posts/2013/scalables/).

 ## examples